 Most aggressive behavior is provoked by specific circumstances or exposure to certain triggers.
 The most common reasons why puppies engage in aggressive behaviors is because they are either resource guarding an object, reacting out of fear, defending themselves, or responding to pain.

-If the puppy emits a deep, guttural growl with a fixed stare as you approach him when he has a toy, food, bone, or other item he perceives to be valuable, chances are he may be resource guarding.
+If the puppy emits a deep and guttural growl with a fixed stare as you approach him when he has a toy, food, bone, or other item he perceives to be valuable, chances are he may be resource guarding.
 Nipping this behavior in the bud is important to prevent rehearsal and to prevent the behavior from persisting into adulthood.

 Fear or Self-Defense

 Many puppies that are labeled as aggressive bullies are really just fearful pups.
-Some puppies become aggressive to get themselves out of a sticky situation they perceive as frightening or threatening.
+Some puppies become aggressive to get themselves out of a sticky situation that they perceive as frightening or threatening.
 For instance, a puppy may bite if cornered and wishes not to be picked up by a child.
 Puppies punished for biting due to rough play may also switch from playing to defensive aggression.

-Puppies may also bite when they are not comfortable in certain situations such as having their feet handled or when they are restrained.
+Puppies may also bite when they are not comfortable in certain situations, such as having their feet handled or when they are restrained.
 Exposing puppies to grooming and handling routines and pairing them with positive happenings can help prevent the onset of fear-related aggression.